jocko-jc/red-tts/README.md

 text-to-speech experimentation with red-language on Windows and macOs

-tts on Windows 10 and on macOs, using the red language
+tts on Windows 10 and on macOs, using the red language trial of unified code for both platforms

-trial of unified code for both platforms
+NB: for older windows versions (i.e XP and 7), use simple-say.red, (based on vbs, as powershell is not always available on these platforms)

 usage: